JANUARY 2017 - MARCH 2018

 The two main components of a modern VPP, aero and hydro, are to a large extent based on CFD.
 Hence the study will cover both these VPP components.

 The study will run the panel code Das Boot with SYRF's Wide Light hull model to compare with the results from the mix of a panel code and multiple RANS codes documented in SYRF's report on this study last year.
-However, prior to running Das Boot with the Wide Light model, certain enhancements will be implemented by North as part of their continuing improvements of their in-house tools.
-Those enhancements will be evaluated as part of the exploratory study.
+However, prior to running Das Boot with the Wide Light model, Das Boot author Michael Richelson (North Sails, Luna Rossa) will update the panel code with the intent of widening its applicable range.